v4iv/theleakycauldronblog/src/pages/blog/use-cloudflare-zaraz-to-implement-disqus-performantly.md

 ## Why did I choose Zaraz over Partytown?

 My blog is built with [Gatsby JS](https://www.gatsbyjs.com), which has native support for Partytown.
 So, you must be wondering why I went with Zaraz, let me tell you, I didn't, at least not at first.
 I first attempted to implement it with the [Gatsby Script API off-main-thread strategy](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-script/), which is a fancy wrapper on Partytown.
-But that didn't work out because it was built for Gatsby Cloud primarily, and even though Netlify claims, it supports the redirections required to make it work,(via `gatsby-plugin-netlify`), I couldn't make it work.
+But that didn't work out because it was built for *Gatsby Cloud* primarily, and even though Netlify claims, it supports the redirections required to make it work,(via `gatsby-adapter-netlify`), I couldn't make it work.
 And not for the lack of trying, as I wasn't the only one who found this task nearly impossible, given the forum posts, I encountered.
 This naturally left me with the only available option — Cloudflare Zaraz.

 ## Embedding Disqus